-The National Assessment Governing Board (NAGB) oversees the development of NAEP frameworks that describe the specific knowledge and skills to be assessed in eachsubject.Frameworks incorporate ideas and input from subject area experts, school administrators, policymakers, teachers, parents, and others.
+The National Assessment Governing Board oversees the development of NAEP frameworks that describe the specific knowledge and skills to be assessed in each subject.Frameworks incorporate ideas and input from subject area experts, school administrators, policymakers, teachers, parents, and others.
 The NAEP Reading Framework (3.25 MB) describes the assessment content and how students' responses are evaluated.

 The assessment exercises and scoring criteria were developed by a committee of reading and measurement experts to capture the goals of the framework.
 The framework, which describes the goals of the reading assessment and what kind of exercises it ought to feature, was created by the Board through a development process involving reading teachers and researchers, measurement experts, policymakers, and members of the general public.
-This framework shaped the 2009, 2011, and 2013 reading assessments.
+The most recent version of the reading framework shaped the 2009, 2011, and 2013 assessments.
 The NAEP ReadingCommittee was instrumental in developing new material for the 2013 assessment, guided by the framework.

 The framework describes the types of texts and questions to be included in the assessment, as well as how the questions should be designed and scored.
 The framework specifies the use of

 In addition, all reading questions are aligned to cognitive targets, the kinds of thinking that underlie reading comprehension.
 The framework specifies that the assessment questions measure three cognitive targets for both literary and information texts.
 The targets and their descriptions are listed below.

 The framework also calls for a systematic assessment of vocabulary.